 A well-respected book for the worker who uses Microsoft Outlook, a software mainstay for the majority of companies worldwide.
 This book tends to assume you’re already using core productivity skills taught in other books, like David Allen’s Getting Things Done, so it’s best to use this book in combination with another, more generalized book on productivity.

 That said, this is an impressive work that takes you deep into the technical aspects of Outlook’s capabilities ultimately freeing up time for more important tasks.

 17. One Year to an Organized Life: From Your Closets to Your Finances, the Week-by-Week Guide to Getting Completely Organized for Good, by Regina Leeds

 “The chaos around you is an effect.
 It is the result of a cause that was set in motion, most likely, but not always, a long time ago.”

-This witty and straightforward book takes you on a yearlong journey of organization.
+This witty and straightforward book takes you on a yearlong journey of an organization.

 Leeds helps you break down tasks and build routines over time so you never do feel overwhelmed.
 Tasks are broken down into categories that are assigned to a specific month.
 Each month is then organized into a system of assignments for each week.
 Baby steps is the name of this game.

 18. The ONE Thing: The Surprisingly Simple Truth Behind Extraordinary Results, by Gary Keller